ditsus/sign-up-form/README.md

 # sign-up-form

-A simple sign up page using my (rushed) knowledge of intermediate HTML/CSS.
+A simple sign up page using my knowledge of intermediate HTML/CSS.